Yanni79/PWDPaste/README.md

 Not providing a compiled executable to prevent any potential abuse.

+ Install AutoIt 3.x (preferably the latest).
+ Save the PWDPaste.au3 to your local machine (or copy/paste text into a similarly named file with an au3 extension).
+ Save the ClipPass.ico icon file (included).
- Save this text as a filename with the au3 extension - for example PwdPaste.au3 Open the Auoit Compiler ("C:\Program Files (x86)\AutoIt3\Aut2Exe\Aut2exe.exe") Select the Source File as PWDPaste.au3
+ Open the Auoit Compiler ("C:\Program Files (x86)\AutoIt3\Aut2Exe\Aut2exe.exe") Select the Source File as PWDPaste.au3
  Select the Destination File as the name of the executable you want (PwdPaste.exe) for example.